jparra5/dra_upload_results/README.md

-# Upload Results to DevOps Analytics
+# Upload Results to DevOps Insights
-Extension for IDS that allows users to upload results to DevOps Analytics.
+Extension for IDS that allows users to upload results to DevOps Insights.